stev3bb/SENG2021/README.md

 ## NODE setup
 To run the website now, Node.js is required.
 Install it if you don't have it.
-Install nodemon using `npm install -g nodemon` Navigate to the /SENG2021 directory and run `nodemon`
+Install nodemon using `npm install -g nodemon` Navigate to the /SENG2021 directory and run `nodemon` and access http://localhost:3000

 ## TODO
 * **Home:** Feedback pls